dagda1/blog/source/_posts/2017-11-05-accessible-react.markdown

 The higher order component above takes care of displaying an error below each invalid field but a screen reader will not automatically pick this up unless the user tabs onto the form control.

-To counter act this we supply a validation summary.
+To counteract this we supply a validation summary.
 Below is an exmple of such a validaion summary from <a href="https://govuk-elements.herokuapp.com/errors/example-form-validation-multiple-questions" target="_blank">gov.uk</a> that I based our validation summary on:

 {% img /images/accessibility.png %}

-At first glance this is complete overkill for 2 fields but in the context of a screen reader, this is great practice.
+At first glance this is complete overkill for 2 fields but in the context of a screen reader, this is a great practice.
 In the event of an error, focus is placed on the `h2` element in the `ValidationSummary` component and a link is created for each validation error.
 The link's `href` is a bookmark link to the invalid element.
 When the user tabs off the `h2`, they get an explanation of the error and a chance to jump to the form element and fix the problem.

 We used <a href="https://redux-form.com/7.1.2/" target="_blank">redux-form</a> and the following component was used to create a validation summary for all redux-form errors: